Everything You Need to Know About Destination Weddings

 Take Stock of Your Time

 Unless you want a package wedding, you'll have to make some decisions, like picking flowers and setting the menu.
-If you can travel to the destination, map out the choices you need to make (The Knot Wedding Planner app has a foolproof checklist) and come prepared to knock a bunch of your to-dos off your list during your visit.
+If you can travel to the destination, map out the choices you need to make and come prepared to knock a bunch of your to-dos off your list during your visit.
 Set up appointments and have any preliminary meetings by email or phone, so you can focus on in-person decisions, like tasting the cake.
 If you're not able to visit the destination before the wedding, you'll likely need to make your picks electronically, where organization and clear communication (visuals!) will be key.

 Get Proper Permission